MuAuan/capsNet/README.md

     capsNet_Gen_alt.py
        introduce MultiLayer before CapsuleLayer,
-       and improving a Generator part into oudinary sequences.
+       and improving a Generator part into ordinary sequences.

      the val_acc achieved more than 75.5%